nemethricsi/front-end-tools/README.md

 # 1. Tools

 <span style="color:red">IMPORTANT NOTICE:</span>
-Lot of times these tools doesn't allow you to use them on *local files* by default.
+Lot of times these tools doesn't allow you to use them on *local files* (starting with `file:///` instead of `http://`) by default.
 Please allow access in the options:

 ![allow-access](allow_access.gif)